MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-print-deposit-slip-reports.md

 ---
-title: How to Print Deposit Slip Reports
+title: Print Deposit Slip Reports in the New Zealand version
-description: Describes how to print a report that displays cash and cheque details in a format required by the bank.
+description: Describes how to print a report that displays cash and cheque details in a format required by the bank in the New Zealand version.
-services: project-madeira
-documentationcenter: ''
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: article